East Lothian on Screen

 The story of the Jacobites is a fascinating one.
 The Jacobites were supporters of the exiled Stuart King James II and his descendants.
 They exerted influence in the 17th and 18th centuries especially in Scotland, Wales and Ireland.
 There were rebellions and battles culminating in the Forty-Five Rebellion when the charming Charles Edward Stuart, the Young Pretender, best known as Bonnie Prince Charlie, led the most dangerous uprising yet.
 He took Scotland and managed to reach Derby in England.
 He was forced to retreat to the Highlands where the Jacobite army was crushed by the Duke of Cumberland’s forces at the Battle of Culloden.
 A pivotal battle in this story took place here in East Lothian at Prestonpans and this battle is one of the key scenes in Outlander.
 Find out more about the battle here Battle of Prestonpans and look out for the re-enactments which are well worth a visit.

 Mary Queen of Scots is a 2018 film starring Saoirse Ronan, Margot Robbie and Jack Lowden and tells the story of Mary Stuart’s failed attempt to overthrow her cousin Queen Elizabeth I of England.
 This is a tale of two powerful women and of betrayal, rebellion, murder and intrigue which ends with Mary’s imprisonment and execution.
-It was filmed at Seacliff Beach, near North Berwick
+It was filmed at Seacliff Beach, near North Berwick.

 Mary Queen of Scots has many connections to East Lothian: